go-goyave/filter/README.md

 ### Model and DTO recommendations

 - Use `json:",omitempty"` on all DTO fields.
-	- *Note: using `omitempty` on slices will remove them from the json result if they are not nil and empty.
-There is currently no solution to this problem using the standard json package.*
+Use `json:",omitzero"` for struct fields like `time.Time`, slices or maps.
 - Don't include the foreign keys in the DTO.
 - Use `*null.Time` from the [`gopkg.in/guregu/null.v4`](https://github.com/guregu/null) library instead of `sql.NullTime`.
 - Always specify `gorm:"foreignKey"`, otherwise falls back to "ID".